system-zero/system-zero/data/docs/la.md

-  - a valid array can contain only members with the same type, except if it is an array of arrays, which can contain different types of arrays and which can be nested in arbitrary level
+  - a valid array can contain only members with the same type, except if it is an array of arrays, which can contain different types of arrays and which can be nested in arbitrary depth

   - arrays are one dimensional arrays (for simplification), though it is not hard to emulate multi dimensional ones if there is a symmetry